Difference Between Thermoplastic and Thermosetting Plastics

 • Not strong enough to withstand enough load

-• Gets melt easily under heat
+• Gets melts easily under heat

 • Costlier than thermosetting